eigs/EVSL/README.md

 **CXSparse**
    SuiteSparse is the default direct linear solver of EVSL, for the rational filtering and generalized eigenvalue problems.
    CXSparse is included to allow brief tests.
-However, know that it is unstable (can result in incorrect results), and is significantly slower than other direct solvers such as SuiteSparse (see below).
+However, know that it is significantly slower than other direct solvers such as SuiteSparse (see below).
 >  NOTE: CXSparse IS distributed with EVSL, and is Copyrighted by